-The following procedures and requirements shall apply to all applications for Site Plan Review:

-1. Pre-Application Conference.
-Prior to submitting a formal application for a project requiring Site Plan Review, the owner of the property or agent, as designated in writing by the owner, should schedule a pre-application meeting with the Town Planner.
+- 1. The following procedures and requirements shall apply to all applications for site plan review: - a.
+Pre-Application Conference.
+Prior to submitting a formal application for a project requiring Site Plan Review, the owner of the property or agent, as designated in writing by the owner, is urged to schedule a pre-application conference with the Town Planner.
 The purpose of this meeting is to familiarize the applicant with the review procedures, submission requirements and the approval criteria and to familiarize the Town Planner and other relevant Town staff with the project.
-The Town Planner shall determine who has the authority to review the project: the Town Planner, the Staff Review Board, or the Project Review Board.
+The Town Planner shall determine who has the authority to review the project: the town planner, the Staff Review Board, or the Project Review Board. - b.
+Notification.
+Notwithstanding other notification requirements included in Sec.
+602, all agendas of the Project Review Board and the Staff Review Board shall be posted in the Town Clerk's Office and the Freeport Community Library for inspection during normal business hours and the notice shall be placed on Freeport's local cable channel 7 and the Town's website.

-2. Classification of Site Plans:
+c.
+Classification of Site Plans: